mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 runRobotProgram(main);
 ```

-If you run the application, it should load a robot face that does nothing on your browser.
-Yay~
+If you run the application, it should load a robot face that still does nothing on your browser.

 The most important thing to notice here is that we divide the `main` function into three functions; `input`, `transition`, and `output`.
 The `input` function takes incoming streams in `sources` and returns a stream that emits the FSM's input values.